X-Plane/XLua/README.md

 end
 ```

-The `phase` is an integer that will be `0` when the command is first pressed, `1` while it is being held down, and `2` when it is released.
-For any command invocation, you are guaranteed exactly one "begin" and one "end", with one or more “held down” in the middle.
-But note that if the user has multiple joysticks mapped to the command you could get a second "down" while the first one is running.
+The `phase` is an integer that will be `0` (start) when the command is first pressed, `1` (continue) while it is being held down, and `2` (stop) when it is released.
+For any command invocation, you are guaranteed exactly one "start" and one "stop", with one or more "continue" in the middle if the command is "held down".
+But note that if the user has multiple joysticks mapped to the command you could get a second "start" while the first one is running.

 The `duration` is how long the command has been held down in seconds, starting at 0.

 `create_command` returns a command object but you can ignore that object if you just need to make a command and not run it yourself.

-You can customize existing commands in two ways:
+You can customize existing commands in three ways:

 `c = replace_command(name, handler)`